AJenbo/DiabloGrooboAnalysis/readme.md

 The identified games were all started between December 22, 2008 and January 1, 2009 in the weeks directly prior to his January 16, 2009 submission.
 Only dlvl 7 and dlvl 8 appeared to be from the same game, indicating the segments were artificially combined from a minimum of 13 different playthroughs.

 Save files are encrypted, increasing the difficulty of modifying the dungeon seeds after generation.
-However, various methods of hooking into the game code are known to exist which could have been used to set a combination of dungeon seeds that wouldn't normally appear together.
+However, various methods of hooking into the game code are known to exist as described in [[#Appendix B Diablo Modification Tools|Appendix B]] which could have been used to set a combination of dungeon seeds that wouldn't normally appear together.
 Modification of specific dungeon seeds is discussed further in [[#Inaccessible Dungeon Level|Inaccessible Dungeon Level]].

 ## Inconsistent Inventory